APSSC Executive Board

 Gal is a doctoral student in Social Psychology at the University of Bamberg, Germany.
 His primary research interests are single life and stereotypes of single people.
 He studies the perceived and actual well-being of groups of singles compared to coupled individuals, and investigates how relationship status is related to one’s sources of self-esteem.

 University of Wyoming

-Tatyana Kholodkov, is a 4th year doctoral candidate in Clinical Psychology from the University of Wyoming, and is currently completing her predoctoral internship in psychology at the Durham Veteran Affairs Medical Center.
-Her clinical interests focus on non-suicidal self-injury, mindfulness in psychotherapy, and working with women who struggle with trauma and emotion regulation difficulties.
+Tatyana Kholodkov is a 4th year doctoral candidate in Clinical Psychology from the University of Wyoming, and is currently finishing her predoctoral internship at the Durham Veteran Affairs Medical Center.
+She has accepted a post-doctoral fellowship in psychology through Duke University Medical Center, Integrative Medicine department, where she will be full-time clinician.
+Her clinical interests globally include problems with emotion regulation, trauma, and mindfulness in psychotherapy.

 Communications and Marketing Officer

 Carolyn Davies is a fifth-year doctoral student at the University of California, Los Angeles.
 Her research interests include translating basic laboratory findings into enhanced treatments for anxiety disorders and PTSD.
 Her current research projects include an investigation of the role of reflexive avoidance in PTSD and an examination of affect labeling as a technique for enhancing outcomes from exposure treatment for PTSD.

 Ashley Gillmor is completing a Master’s degree at the Pennsylvania State University, Harrisburg in the Applied Psychological Research program.
 Her current research involves individual differences regarding stimulus independent thought, as well as effects of meta-awareness on thought recall.
 Other interests involve the processes of the default mode network in attention, learning, and executive function.